Adam Buxton: Solo work

-In July 2012, Buxton appeared in a TV version of his tour Bug on Sky Atlantic, Adam Buxton's BUG.
-He started performing the show in 2007, and has continued to tour the Bug show as well as hosting it regularly at the BFI in London.
+In July 2012, Buxton appeared in a TV version of his tour Bug on Sky Atlantic, Adam Buxton's Bug.
+He started performing the show in 2007, and has continued to tour the Bug show as well as host it regularly at the BFI in London.
 He is the narrator of some books available on the Ladybird Classic Me Books iPad app, including "Goldilocks and the Three Bears" and "Three Little Pigs".
 He has since narrated several other titles on the Me Books app such as The Great Explorer, The Brave Beast and The Lonely Beast by children's illustrator and author Chris Judge.
 He also appeared in the Doctor Who audio drama The One Doctor by Big Finish Productions.

-Buxton has made appearances on Have I Got News for You, Never Mind the Buzzcocks, The IT Crowd, Don't Watch That, Watch This and Look Around You among others.
+Buxton has appeared on Have I Got News for You, Never Mind the Buzzcocks, The IT Crowd, Don't Watch That, Watch This and Look Around You among others.
 He was also a panellist with Jonathan Ross for the Big Fat Quiz of the '80s.
-Buxton has guest starred in several episodes of the comedy gameshow mash-up 8 Out of 10 Cats Does Countdown featuring in Dictionary Corner.
-In 2015 Buxton became the voice of Messy for children's TV animation Messy Goes to Okido, which aired on 7 September 2015 on CBeebies.
-In 2017 Buxton made regular cameo appearances as "Jarhead" in the revamped version of The Crystal Maze.
-He appeared in the video game Lego City Undercover for Nintendo's Wii U and the Illumination film Sing 2.
+Buxton has guest-starred in several episodes of the comedy gameshow 8 Out of 10 Cats Does Countdown, featuring in Dictionary Corner.
+In 2015, Buxton became the voice of Messy for the children's TV animation Messy Goes to Okido, which aired on 7 September 2015 on CBeebies.
+In 2017, he made regular cameo appearances as "Jarhead" in the revamped version of The Crystal Maze.
+He appeared in the 2013 video game Lego City Undercover and the 2021 Illumination film Sing 2.

-Buxton released the audiobook version of his autobiography, Ramble Book, in April 2020, published by HarperCollins.
-He provided voice acting roles for the Cartoon Network pilot Beetle + Bean.
+Buxton released an album, Buckle Up, in September 2025.
+It was produced by Joe Mount of the band Metronomy.
+Clash gave it seven out of ten, writing that it was "a ridiculously entertaining listen from start to finish ... firmly in the realm of brilliantly bonkers sonic entertainment".

 The Adam Buxton Podcast

 Since September 2015, Buxton has produced The Adam Buxton Podcast, in which he interviews cultural figures including comedians, writers and musicians.
-The first series went out weekly in 2015 before a Christmas episode with Joe Cornish, in the style of their BBC Radio 6 show.
-Guests have included Louis Theroux, Joe Cornish and Charlie Brooker, as well as other public figures such as Jon Ronson, Caitlin Moran, Michael Palin and Brian Eno.
-It won Best Online Comedy Talk Show at the Online Radio Awards, Podcast Champion at the British Podcast Awards and the Internet Award from Chortle.
+Guests have included Joe Cornish, Nile Rodgers, Paul McCartney, Chris Morris, Louis Theroux, Charlie Brooker, Jon Ronson, Caitlin Moran, Michael Palin and Brian Eno.
+The Adam Buxton Podcast won Best Online Comedy Talk Show at the Online Radio Awards, Podcast Champion at the British Podcast Awards and the Internet Award from Chortle.

+Books

+Buxton's first memoir, Ramble Book, was published by HarperCollins in September 2020.
+It covers his childhood, including his time at Westminster School, his friendship with Cornish and Theroux, his relationship with his father, and his passion for 1980s pop culture, particularly the music of David Bowie.
+The audiobook, narrated by Buxton, features specially recorded jingles and a bonus podcast conversation with Cornish.
+Ramble Book was selected as a BBC Radio 4 "Book of the Week" and received positive reviews.

+Buxton's second memoir, I Love You, Byeee, was published by Mudlark in May 2025.
+It covers topics such as his creative partnership with Cornish, the evolution of The Adam and Joe Show, parenthood and the death of his mother.